cubicibo/SUPer/README.md

 ### Additional tips
 - The output file extension is used to infer the desired output type (SUP or PES).
 - `--max-kbps` does not shape the stream, it is simply a limit to compare it to.
 Only `--compression` and `--qmode` may be used to reduce the filesize.
-- If `--allow-normal` or `--ahead` is used in a Scenarist BD project, one must not "Encode->Build" or "Encode->Rebuild" the PES assets.
+- If `--allow-normal` (`--prefer-normal`) or `--ahead` is used in a Scenarist BD project, one must not "Encode->Build" or "Encode->Rebuild" the PES assets.
 Building or rebuilding the PES is not mandatory to mux a project.

 ### Example
 `python3 supercli.py -i ./subtitle01/bdn.xml -c 80 -a 100 --qmode 3 --allow-normal --ahead --palette --bt 709 -m 10000 --threads 6 --withsup ./output/01/out.pes`